 Hiking on the Abel Tasman Track.

-The Abel Tasman National Park is the smallest jewel in the crown of New Zealand’s national park network (22,500 hectares) yet it reflects a unique identity among the much larger, more mountainous parks.
-Itencompasses kilometres of idyllic golden sand beaches washed by the tidal flows of Tasman Bay, linked by an easy walking track of exceptional standard, alternating with hidden coves, estuaries and spectacular granite outcrops.
+The Abel Tasman National Park is the smallest jewel in the crown of New Zealand’s national park network.
+Measuring 22,500 hectares, it reflects a unique identity among the much larger, more mountainous parks.
+It encompasses kilometres of idyllic golden sand beaches washed by the tidal flows of Tasman Bay.
+Linked by an easy walking track of exceptional standard, it alternates with hidden coves, estuaries and spectacular granite outcrops.
 Offshore lie numerous islands punctuating the broad sweep of Tasman Bay, providing sanctuary for seabirds, seals and penguins.

 Looking down toward the sea, you see the brilliant turquoise water and golden sand set against luxuriant forest and tree fern, reminiscent of an island paradise.
 Looking inland however, the park presents a different profile, with dense forested hills rising steeply to 800 – 1100 metres, drained by rugged watersheds which fall to the coast through deep gorges and impassable waterfalls.
 The park has an interesting history, with Maori settlement, Dutch and French explorers, before being settled by English settlers in the 1850’s.

 Today you’ll head back toward the beginning of the park, leaving from the Lodge and hiking the 24 kilometres through the heart of the Abel Tasman.
 The track traverses Onetahuti, Bark Bay and Torrent Bay to Anchorage over 5 to 6 hours, enjoying the best of Abel Tasman.
 Nearing Anchorage we call for our private water taxi to collect us, and return to Kaiteriteri where we deliver you to your accommodation or onward travel.